Training for Educators

 A Train the Trainer Workshop can be done with only a few faculty or staff, and those who go through the training are then Certified Trainers through MARC and can train their colleagues.
 Trainers learn both content and how to train.
 There is a cost for Train the Trainer workshops.

 Train the Trainers can be done at your school (minimum: 5 attendees) or you can attend regional Train the Trainer Workshops we offer around Massachusetts.
+At the present time, we anticipate that all trainings will be virtual.

 Faculty Advisory Training